NYC Mayor Eric Adams visits border, asks for more federal help to handle migrant arrivals

 The Biden administration earlier in this month unveiled its most comprehensive strategy yet to deal with the unprecedented number of migrant arrivals along the southern border.
 It announced it would expand expulsions of migrants who crossed into the U.S. illegally, while expanding opportunities for certain migrants to enter the country legally, including through a program for those with U.S.-based financial sponsors.

-Biden administration officials have insisted the federal government has been assisting local communities receive migrants, including by issuing funding grants through a Federal Emergency Management Agency (FEMA) program.
+Biden administration officials have insisted the federal government has been assisting local communities receive migrants, including by issuing funding grants through a FEMA program.

 for more features.